 - A pitcher vessel to brew.

-- Cups to serve.
-Traditionally, it is served in small handleless cups.
+- Traditionally, it is done in small handleless cups.

 - Good quality coffee beans.

-The taste of the coffee is dictated to a great extent by the roast of the beans along with its freshness and quality.
+The taste of the Coffee is dictated to a great extent by the roast of the beans, along with its freshness and quality.
 The degree of roast varies from region to region.
 It can be light, medium, or dark.
-In the UAE, the coffee is made with lightly roasted beans.
+In the UAE, Coffee is made with lightly roasted beans.

-Because the coffee is served unfiltered, grinding the beans to fine particles is essential to make it drinkable.
-So if you are grinding by hand, spend enough time and effort to make them fine.
+Because the Coffee is served unfiltered, grinding the beans with fine particles is essential to make them drinkable.
+So if you are grinding by hand, spend enough time and effort to make them pleasing.

-Now that everything is ready, next is the most important part; the brewing.
+Now that everything is ready, next is an essential part; the brewing.

 1. Prepare the coffee powder and spices

-For a great cup of coffee, the quality of the beans and fineness of the ground is essential.
-Grind the beans to an extremely fine powder.
+The beans’ quality and the ground’s fineness are essential for a great cup of coffee.
+Grind the beans to an excellent powder.
 One serving (about 60 ml) requires a spoonful of coffee powder.
-Grind the spices as well to a fine powder and keep them separate from the coffee powder.
+Grind the spices to a fine powder and separate them from the coffee powder.

 2. Heat the water

 Fill water in Dallah and boil it.
-When the water boils, remove it from the stove and let it cool down for about 30 seconds.
+When the water boils, please remove it from the stove and cool down for about 30 seconds.

 Put the coffee powder in Dallah and heat it again without stirring the contents.
 Once the water starts boiling again, lower the flame and let it simmer for 10 minutes.
-When you see the foam rising to the top, remove the pot from the stove.
+Remove the pot from the stove when you see the foam rising to the top.

-Now add the ground mixture of spices to Dallah and put it back on the fire.
-Heat until foam is formed on the top of it.
+Add the ground mixture of spices to Dallah and put it back on the fire.
+Heat until the foam is formed on top of it.

-Let the coffee sit still to allow the foam to disappear and grounds to settle to the bottom of the pot.
+Let the Coffee sit still to allow the foam to disappear and the grounds to settle to the bottom of the pot.

 Okay, you are ready to serve now.
-Serve the coffee to finjan through a strainer.
-Traditionally the coffee is served without sugar, but there is no harm in lightly sweetening the coffee if you like so.
-But, milk and cream are definitely a no-no.
+Serve the Coffee to finjan through a filter.
+Traditionally the Coffee is served without sugar, but there is no harm in lightly sweetening the Coffee if you like so.
+But milk and cream are a no-no.

-The coffee is cooked after adding sugar and spices rather than adding them later.
+The Coffee is cooked after adding sugar and spices rather than later.
 So don’t forget to specify your preferences before it’s brewed.
-Also, sip slowly to avoid taking in the grounds with the coffee.
+Also, sip slowly to avoid taking in the grounds with the Coffee.

 The right way to serve Gahwa

-Drinking coffee in Khaleej is more of a social affair than anything else.
+Drinking Coffee in Khaleej is more of a social affair than anything else.
 Gahwa is an inevitable part of family gatherings, business meetings, and Arabic Majlises.
-And preparing and serving them is an art.
+And preparing and serving them is art.

-The person serving the coffee to guests is called Muqahwi.
-A Muqahwi should be mature and at least 15 years of age so that he won’t spill the coffee on the guests and is able to interact gracefully with them.
-He has to hold the coffee pot (Dallah) in the left hand and the Finjaans in the right.
+The person serving the Coffee to guests is called Muqahwi.
+A Muqahwi should be mature and at least 15 years of age so that he won’t spill the Coffee on the guests and interact gracefully with them.
+He has to hold the coffee pot (Dallah) in his left hand and the Finjaans in the right.

-In a Majlis or gathering, coffee is served first to the most important person around, like a religious scholar or a Sheikh.
+Coffee is served first to the most important person in a Majlis or gathering, like a religious scholar or a Sheikh.
 Next, the person sitting to his right is served, and so on.
-When the guest has had enough coffee, he would gently shake the Finjaan to show the Muqhawi that he is done.
+When the guest has had enough Coffee, he would gently shake the Finjaan to show the Muqhawi he is done.

-We cannot miss out Arabic Majlises when talking about Arabic Coffee.
+We cannot miss out on Arabic Majlises when talking about Arabic Coffee.
 Gahwa is ubiquitous in every Majlis in the Arab world.
-Majlis literally means a council or an assembly.
+Majlis means a council or an assembly.
 They have been part of Arab customs and a sign of their hospitality for thousands of years.
-These gatherings are usually headed by tribe chieftains or scholars and are held in large rooms with facility to make coffee.
+These gatherings are usually headed by tribe chieftains or scholars and are held in large rooms with facilities to make Coffee.

 Majlises helped build social ties and were the venues for finding resolutions to problems.
 Arabs have kept this custom alive to this day.
-They also served the purpose to educate the young about socializing and leadership.
+They also served the purpose of educating the young about socializing and leadership.
 It is customary for those attending the Majlis to wear traditional clothes.

-Arabic coffee is originally served without little to no sugar.
+Arabic coffee is served initially without little to no sugar.
 But depending on one’s taste, sugar can be added.
 And for that reason, Arabic Coffee is usually free of any calories.
-Moreover, the spices carry many health benefits.
-But because of the caffeine content, it should not be taken in excess.
+Moreover, spices carry many health benefits.
+But because of, the caffeine content should not be taken in excess.

-The more the coffee beans are roasted, the less will be the caffeine content.
-Variety of spices in Arabic Coffee enriches it with antioxidants which prevent infections and diseases.
+The more the coffee beans are roasted, the less caffeine content.
+The variety of spices in Arabic Coffee enriches it with antioxidants that prevent infections and diseases.

 The term Arabic Coffee encompasses Turkish Coffee as well.
 But Gahwa Arabi is different from Turkish Coffee in some minor ways.

-Both Arabic Coffee and Turkish Coffee can be sweetened and be made of beans of different origins and be roasted to varying degrees.
+Both Arabic Coffee and Turkish Coffee can be sweetened, made of beans of different origins, and roasted to varying degrees.

-There are many restaurants and cafes that serve Gahwa.
-There are even special places dedicated to the region’s coffee heritage in the UAE.
-The Coffee Museum in Dubai and Bait Al Gahwa in Abu Dhabi are just two of them.
+Many restaurants and cafes serve Gahwa.
+There are even unique places dedicated to the region’s coffee heritage in the UAE.
+The Coffee Museum in Dubai and Bait Al Gahwa in Abu Dhabi are just two.

 Your next best option to enjoy a traditionally prepared Arabic Coffee is to go on a desert safari.
-Besides the coffee, they also let you explore the local Bedouin lifestyle and take part in some of the most amazing desert activities.
+Besides the Coffee, they also let you explore the local Bedouin lifestyle and participate in some of the most thrilling activities, desert Safari Dubai.